🧱 argil.io

 Every week, a new benchmark declares a new "best model."
 Every week, it doesn't matter.
 Benchmarks measure capability in isolation.
 Working with AI is a relationship, and relationships are shaped by personality.

 Two models can score identically on standardized tests and feel completely different in practice.
 One challenges you, one agrees with everything you say.
-One writes beautifully, one writes accurately, one moves fast and breaks things, one triple-checks before moving.
+One writes beautifully, one writes accurately, one moves fast, one triple-checks.
 These aren't flaws.
 They're features.

-Most people find a model they like and use it for everything, the AI equivalent of building a company where everyone thinks exactly like you.
-Then you realize the whole organization has the same blind spot.
+Most people find a model they like and use it for everything.
+That's the AI equivalent of building a company where everyone thinks exactly like you.
+Then you discover the whole organization has the same blind spot.

 When I use only Claude, I get thoroughness but miss blunt pushback.
 GPT gives me versatility at the cost of depth.
 Perplexity gives me citations but not creative thinking.
-Each model alone is a monoculture, and monocultures are fragile.
+Each model alone is a monoculture.
+Monocultures are fragile.

 Different models for different cognitive needs, the way you'd assemble a founding team with complementary strengths.